apache/kyuubi/docs/security/ldap.md

 ## Enable LDAP Authentication

-To enable the LDAP authentication, we need to

-Configure the following properties to `$KYUUBI_HOME/conf/kyuubi-defaults.conf` on each node where kyuubi server is installed.
+To enable the LDAP authentication, we need to configure the following properties to `$KYUUBI_HOME/conf/kyuubi-defaults.conf` on each node where kyuubi server is installed.

 ```properties example